asifbro1/Learning-BLockchain/Day 1/Day 1.md

 Recap of what i have learnt so far

 Tools
--Truffle suit
+- Truffle suit
--Ganache
+- Ganache
--Node.js runtime
+- Node.js runtime

 Languages
 -JavaScript